faizu396/sm64ll-desktop/README.md

 ## Themes

-In the themes folder, there are a couple of shell scripts for changing the themes.
-Run whichever one you want in terminal to choose that specific theme.
+Using the `themeselect.sh` file, you can select one of the 4 themes to change the look of the launcher.